mundalo/42-wordle/README.md

 To play the wordle game go to this link >> https://mundal1994.github.io/wordle/

 ## COLLABORATION
-Project made in collaporation with pavel-arkharov who took care of the front-end part of the project and I focused on the back-end.
+Project made in collaporation with Pavel Arkharov(https://github.com/pavel-arkharov) who took care of the front-end part of the project and I focused on the back-end.